rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

    BTW, unlike Windows, which determines the program to open files based on the suffix (or extension) of the file name, Linux shell programs such as Bash reference the "shebang" on the first line inside the file.

-1. Open another Terminal window
+1. Open another Terminal window.
 1. View the above files to see that they are binary executable files, such as:

    <pre><strong>textedit /usr/bin/bash</strong></pre>

+1. Exit the file.
+1. Press the command key with the back-tick (`) at the upper-left of the keyboard to switch among textedit windows.

    ### Version 4 Shebang